thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 For end user programs, versioning rules don’t matter as much.
 You might have lost track of what version your web browser is.
-[MAME] doesn't intend to release a version 1.0 of their emulator.
-The argument is that it will never be truly “finished” because there will always be more arcade games.
+[MAME] doesn't intend to release a version 1.0 of their emulator, with the argument that it will never be truly “finished” because there will always be more arcade games.
 Version 0.99 was followed by version 0.100.
 After eight years of development, eMule reached version 0.50a.